Assistant Engineer - Civil

 • Examples of commonly used structural steels include ASTM A36, ASTM A572, and ASTM A992.

-Q4.
-Why water ratio in cement concrete mix is very essential part of mix ratio how to maintain its.
+Q. Why is the water ratio in a cement concrete mix a very essential part of the mix ratio, and how do you maintain it?

 Ans.